hydra3333/Stay_Awake/z-re-implementation-into-C-hash-v4.md

    1.7 From the image, build a multi-size icon in memory (sizes=[(16,16),(20,20),(24,24),(32,32),(40,40),(48,48),(64,64),(128,128),(256,256)]) for use as the windows system-tray icon.

 2. **GUI + Tray**
-   * Initialize WinForms (DPI-aware) to provide message dialogs, error popups, main window with controls etc, tray icon.
+   * Initialize WinForms (DPI-aware and ensuring AutoScaleMode = Dpi in the form) to provide message dialogs, error popups, main window with controls etc, tray icon.
    * User Resizing disabled  hook basic keyboard/mouse.
    * Build NotifyIcon and context menu (“Show/Minimize/Quit”) per the python exmaple.